Closing date for applications: 14th February 2023 at 12 noon.

-All candidates should be aware that, if called to interview, they must make their own arrangements to attend interview in person in London on the 3rd or 4th May 2023.
+All candidates should be aware that, if called to interview, you must make your own arrangements to attend interview in person in London on the 2nd or 3rd April 2025.
 Alternative dates cannot be arranged.
 Training must be take place at a UK flying school approved by the Company.
-Please note that the scholarship only covers the cost of flying training and licence issue; no provision is made for transport, accommodation, subsistence etc.
+Please note that the scholarship only covers the cost of flying training and licence issue.
+The costs of obtaining the Class 2 Medical Certificate and any associated travel, subsistence and accommodation expenses are the responsibility of the Scholarship winner.
+Successful candidates will be made a conditional offer which will be subject to confirmation once all pre-requisite and contractual details have been acknowledged as satisfied.

 Terms and Conditions: